 But when we come across the word law in the bible, we always seem to think about the law of Moses.
 However, if we read the bible in the light of its context and why it was given to us, we will realize the law was not dealing with the moral law or ten commandments of God, but instead, it was dealing with God’s direction on what we are to be doing in preparation of his coming.
 Because the law of God is the instruction of God on how to escape his revealed judgment.

-Jesus asks this question of us Matthew 16:26-27, “For what does it profit a man if he shall gain the whole world, and lose his own soul?
-And what Jesus is asking us is this.
-What will it profit a man to rebel against him and lose his life?
+Jesus asks this question of us found in Matthew 16:26-27, “For what does it profit a man if he shall gain the whole world, and lose his own soul?
+And what Jesus was asking us was this.
+What will it profit a man to rebel against God and lose his life?

-Because Jesus also followed up with a second question that speaks of his judgment against those opposing his reign.
-“Or what shall a man give in exchange for his soul?
-For the Son of man shall come in the glory of his Father with his angels, and then he shall reward every man according to his works.”
+Because as he was speaking, Jesus followed up with a second question that speaks of God’s judgment against those opposing his reign.
+He asked, “Or what shall a man give in exchange for his soul?
+For the Son of man shall come in the glory of his Father with his angels, and then he shall reward every man according to his work.”

-God in sending Christ back into the world is sending Jesus on a mission to both redeem his people, and to punish his enemies.
+God in sending Jesus back into the world, is sending Jesus on a mission to both redeem his people, and to punish his enemies.
 And that is the question Jesus is asking the world.
 What does it profit us to gain the world, and lose our lives upon his return?

 And upon discovering these things, the righteous man in Psalm one is taking delight in the law of God because the law in which he meditates on day and night is God’s instruction on how to prepare and escape his wrath against his enemies.
 Therefore, “Blessed are they that mourn: for they shall be comforted.”
 Matthew 5:4.